Wearable stimulation technology

 At the cellular level, visible red and near infrared light energy stimulates cells to generate more energy and promote optimal functioning.
 Each cell has mitochondria, which perform the function of producing cellular energy called “ATP”.
 This production process involves the respiratory chain.
 A mitochondrial enzyme called cytochrome oxidase c then accepts photonic energy, promoting enhanced ATP production.

-It is currently posited that low level visible red to near infrared light energy is absorbed by mitochondria and converted into ATP for cellular use.
+Low level visible red to near infrared light energy is absorbed by mitochondria and converted into ATP for cellular use.
 In addition, the process creates reactive oxygen species (ROS) that leads to gene transcription.
 The process also enhances ATP production by releasing nitric oxide from the mitochondrial enzyme cytochrome c oxidase The released nitric oxide can then activate a number of beneficial cellular pathways .

 [1,2] Hamblin, M. R. (2016).
 Shining light on the head: Photobiomodulation for brain disorders.
 BBA Clin, 6, 113-124

 The basis of all our thoughts, behaviour and emotions is the interaction between neuronal networks communicating with each other.
 This interaction leads to the formation of neural electrical signals known as brainwaves.

 Brain photobiomodulation stimulates neuronal mitochondria, which increases celullar energy levels.
 This results in improved efficiency in neural signalling and communication.